PastIn Person

 Partner at Baker & McKenzie LLP

-Dino specializes in technology, media, and telecommunications law, advising clients on regulatory compliance and risk management.
+Dino specializes in technology, media, and telecommunications law, advising on data protection and privacy matters.

 Dr. Oliver M. Brupbacher